Configuration and Discovery

 Image of the Add Devices wizard, page 1

-1. Click the Unguided Network Discovery button.
+1. Click the Unguided Network discovery workflow button.
 Additional information about the requirements for discovery appears in the General Information pane to the right.

 1. Click Select.
 The Add Devices page appears: